Korea, South Health Clearance

 Please review each of the drop down menus below to walk through the Health Clearance Process.
 Complete all required items, and we strongly advise you complete the recommended items.

-Required: Health Clearance for Korea University or Korea Advanced Institute of Science and Technology (KAIST)
+Required: Health Clearance for Korea University and Korea Advanced Institute of Science and Technology (KAIST)

 Complete the Health Clearance either through the Tang Center or via a Private Provider.
 Choose one set of instructions; do not complete both.
 You may complete the health clearance at Tang whether you have SHIP or private insurance.